Gender disparity in computing: Stereotyping computer scientists

-Technological Advancements and Job Displacement
+Technological advancements and job displacement

 The ENIAC not only initiated the rapid development of technology, but also the shift of computing work from females to males.
 Before 1954, MetLife had a large number of women workers in their punch-card division.
 A majority of women in this division received an annual salary of $3,400 (approximately 55 women) while the highest salary possible was $6,700.
 After the company converted its punch-card division to a computer division, there were less than 10 women in the division and the highest annual salary possible was $5,400.
 More men were appointed in the department and the highest salary possible was over $9,000.
 Many women were assigned to other routine jobs in the department or let go once the transition was made.

 The women still working after the transition were mostly appointed in data entry.
 It continued to be a low-paid, difficult, high-pressure, and time-dependent job that required a lot of accuracy because the machines were only as good as its input.
 This further added to the stress because if the machines gave inaccurate information, it was assumed that the women were making mistakes in the calculations during the input process.
 Even though the technological advancements continued well towards the 21st century, an advancement in better opportunities and work environments continued to stay the same, discouraging women to enter or continue in the field.